Logan fished the phone from his pocket and flicked on the screen. He unlocked it with a swipe of his index finger, leaving a smear of salt and oil.

 “We got time boys, don’t worry, we got time,” Jack said, “they said two o’clock, right?
 As early as two.”
 He laughed to himself.
 “Boys, we’re good.
 We are so, so good.”

 Logan, adjoined to his phone, had no response.
 He was tapping madly at the touchscreen, hoping to wake Aiden from her post-nightshift slumber; to finally find an answer.

 Forty minutes prior they were eating lunch out of brown take-out bags.

 Riley wiped the dripping grease off his fingertips and onto his spotted jeans.
 “You got any more ketchups in that thing, Jack?”
 He nodded at Jack’s bag.

-“These’re mine, Ry.
-It isn’t the fifteenth yet buddy, can’t just be giving ‘em out like that.
+“These are mine, Ry.
+It isn’t the fifteenth yet buddy, you can’t just be giving them out like that.
 I mean, I know you’re accustomed to that and all, but they’re a hot commodity, these things,” Jack said.

-“What do you mean—you’re low on ‘em?
-I ordered extra ketchups, I said extra, didn’t I say that Lo?”
+“What do you mean—you’re low on them?
+I ordered extra ketchups, I said extra.
+Didn’t I say that Lo?”

 “What’s that?”
 Logan asked, aloof.

 “Check the order; I think they swindled us on the ketchups, man.”